 Situated in a peaceful setting on the corner of South Side and Water Lane, the pub is in an elevated position giving a pleasant view across the valley from the terrace at the front.
 There is a small parking area to the front of the pub and also a car park to the rear.

 The bar is small and cosy with a log burner in the corner; the daily newspaper is there for you to read and you will usually find a local or two propping up the bar supping the cask marque accredited ales.

-Food features prominently at the Red Lion and a new dining room addition was built in 2004 that seats 30 diners in comfort.
+Food normally features prominently at the Red Lion and a new dining room addition was built in 2004 that seats 30 diners in comfort.
 Named by the owner at the time, the Garden Room is an oak construction with lots of large windows that flood the room with light, and is an ideal place for a family gathering, a celebration or Sunday lunch.
 The room is also used for meetings and can be utilised as a training venue or even a gallery, should the occasion arise.
-Please contact the Phipps’s should you be interested in holding your event in the Garden Room.

-The pub also serves thin crust, stone baked pizza, to eat in or take away, and you are highly recommended to try one when you visit.
+The pub also serves thin crust, stone baked pizza, to eat in or take away.
 The dough is floured and rolled to order and they use only the finest ingredients as toppings.
 The result is a very tasty pizza indeed.